Azure/azure-powershell/src/ResourceManager/ServiceBus/Commands.ServiceBus/help/Set-AzureRmServiceBusTopic.md

 PS C:\> Set-AzureRmServiceBusTopic -ResourceGroup Default-ServiceBus-WestUS -NamespaceName SB-Example1 -TopicName SB-Topic_exampl1 -TopicObj $topicObj
 ```

-Updates the specified topic with a new description in the specified namespace, and updates the **EnableExpress**  property to **true**.
+Updates the specified topic with a new description in the specified namespace.
+This example updates the **EnableExpress** property to **true**.

 ## PARAMETERS